matjack9/appcess-labs/README.md

 ### Dynamic Frontend Rendering

-Because of the many relationships and validations between the four User types, Schools, Companies, Contracts, and Projects, the frontend components are abstract to minimize code reuse.
+Because of the numerous relationships and validations between the four User types, Schools, Companies, Contracts, and Projects, the frontend components are abstract to maximize code reuse.
+An example can be seen on the frontend's Project Show page.
+Additional cards and containers become visible if the User belongs to a Company.

 `src/containers/projectShow.js`